Terms of Reference and Guidelines

 Members may, on occasion, be provided with other confidential material, which they should not disclose to anyone outside the Council and should treat with the utmost care and discretion.

-Breach of these confidentiality requirements may result in termination of a member’s appointment, at the discretion of the Minister.
+Breach of these confidentiality requirements may result in termination of a member’s appointment, at the discretion of the Chief Minister.

 Final documents, minutes and decisions can be made available to the public under the Open Government Policy.